Professor Manu Ampim is an historian and primary (first-hand)

 on “The Vanishing Evidence of Classical African Civilizations.”
 He has written a pioneering book on Black community development

 and the influence of the current Africentric movement, and he has also

 written several essays in Egypt: Child of Africa (1994), edited by Ivan

 Van Sertima.
 He has written a new introduction to the classic work, Stolen Legacy (1954) by George G.M.
 James, and has exposed the great Willie Lynch hoax in his 2013 book, Death of the Willie Lynch Speech, which contains the confession letter of the alleged forger.

-Ampim’s most influential work will be his long-awaited book, Modern
+Ampim’s recent book is A History of African Civilizations (2019) and his most influential work will be his long-awaited book, Modern

 among the greatest forgeries in the history of ancient African archaeology.